 Levick Crescent, Acklam, Middlesbrough

-An interwar design in Early Christian-cum-Italianate style, this is a well-composed, generously-scaled building which forms an important local visual focus.
+An interwar Italian Romanesque design by Bishop Shine, this is a well-composed, generously-scaled building which forms an important local visual focus.

 The church of St Francis was one of several built in the 1930s to serve Catholics in Middlesbrough’s burgeoning suburbs, in this case areas west of Linthorpe, Acklam and Whinney Banks.
 The church was described in the following terms in The Tablet (3 August 1935):

 ‘Built on a commanding site in Acklam Road South the new church, dedicated to St Francis of Assisi, is a handsome edifice in the Romanesque style, with a tower.
 It is carried out in red brick, while the interior is strikingly designed in white with red brick edgings to the arches.
 The altar is of white marble, and behind it are mosaic plaques, and stone carvings portraying incidents of the Passion.
 An external feature is a large statue of the titular patron, carved by Mr Stephen Kettlewell, which occupies a prominent position at the foot of the tower.
 The church, designed by Dr Shine himself, has a seating capacity for seven hundred worshippers’.

 The design has close similarities with St Joseph’s, the neighbouring church to the east, also erected in the mid-1930s to the designs of Bishop Shine.
 The builder was Mr Frank Spink (his estimated cost was £3,900), who also built the presbytery and school.
 The parish area originally covered the whole of Acklam, through Brookfield and up to Hemlington but then St Clare’s was built in 1967 to relieve pressure on St Francis’s.